Diabetes Educator Graduate Certificate Program

 at a glance

-Michener’s Diabetes Educator Graduate Certificate Program is designed to be flexible, with online delivery and ending with a two (2) day live workshop.
-Study on your own time and at your own pace, and complete the Certificate in nine (9) months.
+Michener’s Diabetes Educator Graduate Certificate Program is designed to be flexible, with online delivery, combined with a two (2) day live workshop mid-semester.
+Study on your own time and at your own pace, and complete the Certificate in six (6) months.
 Upon successful completion of the online program, workshop, and final exam you will receive The Michener Institute’s Graduate Certificate in Diabetes Education.

-The Diabetes Educator Graduate Certificate Program consists of one (1) course made up of six (6) modules.
-Each online module contains learning objectives, a pre and post self-assessment quiz, course reading materials, a list of supplementary reading, assignments with pre-set due dates and workshop preparation activities.
+The Diabetes Educator Graduate Certificate Program consists of one (1) course made up of six (6) modules:

 1 Teaching and Learning